|

 That paradise of which Jesus spoke about to the Jewish Hebrew criminal, was truly familiar to him because it was the earthly Paradise described in the first book of the Hebrew Scriptures at

-Thus, the promise that Jesus made must point forward to a restoration of that earthly paradise, a restoration of this earth to the condition that would have been on the earth if Adam and Even not had disobeyed their Creator, Jehovah God.
+the promise that Jesus made to that criminal hanging on the stake next to him must point forward to a restoration of that earthly paradise, a restoration of this earth to the condition that would have been on the earth if Adam and Even not had disobeyed their Creator, Jehovah God.

 Jesus′ promise to that man would therefore give him an assured hope of a resurrection as well as an opportunity for life in that restored Earthly Paradise.

-So, hopefully, this discussion has let you to have the above question in the forefront of you thoughts.
+Hopefully, the above discussion has helped you to have the above question in the forefront of you thoughts.
 Yes, What is the Real Life?
+That promise found within the words of the Bible.

-In fact, this would be an important question for one to spend much time in Quest to find the answer to.
-If you would like help in this Quest, with out any charge or obligation, please contact me at my email address: twj@thewayfarersjournal.com
+In fact, this would be an important question for one to spend much effort and time in Quest to find the answer to.
+If you would like help in your Quest for the answer, with out any charge or obligation, please contact me at my email address: twj@thewayfarersjournal.com

 Yes, taking in the Water of Life is totally Free, always has been, always will be!